 It’s simple to get started, but here’s a detailed breakdown.
 By the way, Smart Copy uses a best-in-class AI to examine the attributes about your brand, both what you have listed in the sidebar and what exists on the internet, and generates fitting landing page copy just for you!
 Ok, let’s get started.

 If you’re new to Smart Copy- the first thing you want to do is create an account.
 Make sure to input your company name, audience, brand keywords, and description.
 These are all super important when creating your business’ landing page.

 After creating your account, you’ll be taken to the Templates page.
 Click “Landing Pages.”

 The sidebar on the right side of the page will show all your company’s information that you input when creating your account.
 When you are satisfied with the information, click “Create” on the bottom right of the page.

-Snazzy will now create landing page copy for you in just a few seconds!
+Smart Copy will now create landing page copy for you in just a few seconds!

 If you want to make your copy more personalized, you can use the “Custom” option that is at the bottom of the sidebar.
-When clicked, Snazzy will ask you to fill in the topic of your campaign, as well as its features and benefits.
+When clicked, Smart Copy will ask you to fill in the topic of your campaign, as well as its features and benefits.
 Click “Create” again to see your custom landing page copy!